CodingMinds/world_simulator/Readme.md

 interprets food and objects to improve his behaviour.
 The amount of attempts will be printed to stdout.

+#### java_gui_client

+A java GUI client.
+The agent can be controlled manual or with a simple random based algorithm.

 #### guest_ui.php

 A simple demo of a php UI to show interested users what's going on.
 Uses